Who may do community service at the ReStore?

 How to get started:

-- All individuals who are completing community service hours at the ReStore must complete an orientation session prior to their first shift.
-Orientations are held at the N. Wendover Rd.
-ReStore each week on the following days/times: Mondays & Wednesdays at 9:00 a.m. and Saturdays at 8:30 a.m.
+- All individuals who are completing community service hours at the Wendover ReStore must complete an orientation session prior to their first shift.
+Orientations are held at the Wendover Rd.
+ReStore at the following days and times: Mondays at 9:00 a.m., Wednesdays at 9:00 a.m. and Saturdays at 8:30 a.m.
+Orientations are held at the Wilkinson Blvd.
+ReStore Tuesday-Saturday at 9:00 a.m.

 What should I bring on my first day?